Phonograph: Contemporary use and models

-USB turntables have a built-in audio interface, which transfers the sound directly to the connected computer.
+New interest in records has led to the development of turntables with additional modern features.
+USB turntables have a built-in audio interface, which transfers the analog sound directly to the connected computer.
 Some USB turntables transfer the audio without equalization, but are sold with software that allows the EQ of the transferred audio file to be adjusted.
 There are also many turntables on the market designed to be plugged into a computer via a USB port for needle dropping purposes.